BESTSELLER/pyfortimanager/README.md

 # pyfortimanager
 Python API client library for Fortinet's [FortiManager](https://www.fortinet.com/products/management/fortimanager).

-It does not provide all endpoints available, but we strongly encourage to make a pull request with missing endpoints.
+It does not provide all endpoints or functionaility available.
+We encourage to make a pull request with needed missing endpoints.

 > **Note:** This library has been built and tested for FortiManager v7.0.x.